quantleaf/query/README.md

 3. Interact with the generalized query structure.
 As an example one can apply a transformation so that SQL or Elasticsearch Query format is obtained.

 ### Request API key
-Create and account and request an API key at [account.quantleaf.com](https://account.quantleaf.com)
+Create an account and request an API key at [account.quantleaf.com](https://account.quantleaf.com)

 ### Using Node
 You can use [Quantleaf Query SDK for Node](https://github.com/quantleaf/query-sdk-node) to perform (1) and (2).